 “But here’s the kicker”

 It gets more interesting!
-First of all, we are still working and retiring is a couple more years down the road hence we don’t need to withdraw those income.
+First of all, we are still working and retiring is a couple more years down the road hence we don’t need to withdraw these passive income.
 Secondly, we are reinvesting all the dividends we received regularly to any undervalued companies in our portfolio every month.
-Finally, since we are partnering and building a portfolio of dividend growth companies, there’s great possibilities that many of these companies as long as they are profitable will continue to increase their dividend payout this year.
+Finally, since we are partnering and building a portfolio of dividend growth companies, there’s great possibilities that many of these companies as long as they are profitable, will continue to increase their dividend payout this year.
 Therefore, our actual annual income would probably be higher (although there is No guarantee that companies will increase dividends) than our projected annual income.

 My Final Thoughts

 Just like the story of the rabbit and the turtle we all familiar as a child.
 “Slow and steady wins the race” – Robert Lloyd